ml-archive/nodes-php-readme/readme.md

 ### Important requests to 3rd parties

-- When the importance of sending a push, charging money or firing important api call triggered by events.
+- When the importance of sending a push, charging money or firing important api request triggered by events.
 Always create datetimes in the table for when it was tried, when it was succeeded, when it was failed and a log.
 This way you can easy integrate a retry system and you will know if something went wrong, without looking through 100k lines of log.
-- example sent\_at, succeeded\_at, failed\_at &amp; log. json\_encode the response of the api call or the exception in.
+- example sent\_at, succeeded\_at, failed\_at &amp; log. json\_encode the response of the api request or the exception in.

 ### Models